LoopyFig/HUMIID/README.md

 sudo docker run humiid run "{commands}"

-{commands}: the desired commands, flanked by quotes; this allows use of internal packages including diamond and bbmap:
+{commands}: the desired commands, flanked by quotes; this allows use of internal packages including diamond and bbmap